bobbywatson100/bobbywatson100.github.io/_posts/2022-10-30-october-2022-gaming-report.md

 - Complete the conversion to Godot 4 of my earlier game development efforts
 - Practice drawing (mostly gesture)
 - Hit the gym every day
+- Finish layout and design of this very blog